-- Working capital loan: loan volumes up to RR 10,000 thousand and loan term to 6 months; - Credit for individual entrepreneurs for any purpose: loan volumes up to RR 2,000 thousand and loan term to 36 months; - Credit for individual entrepreneurs secured by real estate: loan volumes up to RR 15,000 thousand and loan term to 15 years.
-The requirement for the real estate is an apartment in the apartment building within the Russian Federation, which is free from any encumbrances;

-• Investment credit line secured by real estate: loan volumes up to RR 15,000 thousand and loan term to 5 years.
-The requirement for the real estate is an apartment in the apartment building within the Russian Federation, which is free from any encumbrances.
+- Working capital loan: loan volumes up to RR 10,000 thousand and loan term to 6 months; - Credit for individual entrepreneurs for any purpose: loan volumes up to RR 2,000 thousand and loan term to 36 months; - Credit for individual entrepreneurs secured by real estate: loan volumes up to RR 15 million and loan term to 15 years.
+The requirement for the real estate is an apartment in the apartment building within the Russian Federation, which is free from any encumbrances; - Investment credit line secured by real estate: loan volumes up to RR 15 million and loan term to 5 years.
+The requirement for the real estate is an apartment in the apartment building within the Russian Federation, which is free from any encumbrances; - For SME with a turnover from RR 120 million per year: loan volumes up to RR 60 million and loan term to 5 years.